guillempuche/every-layout-react/README.md

 ## Components

-1. **Stack:** Manages vertical spacing between its child elements.
-2. **Box:** Provides padding and border control for its content.
+- **Box:** Provides padding and border control for its content.
-3. **Center:** Aligns its child both horizontally and vertically in its parent.
+- **Center:** Aligns its child both horizontally and vertically in its parent.
-4. **Cluster:** Arranges items with a consistent space between them.
+- **Cluster:** Arranges items with a consistent space between them.
-5. **Sidebar:** Creates a main content area with a sidebar.
-6. **Cover:** Allows for a full-viewport-height presentation with header and footer.
+- **Cover:** Allows for a full-viewport-height presentation with header and footer.
-7. **Frame:** Places an item in the center with an optional border.
+- **Frame:** Places an item in the center with an optional border.
-8. **Reel:** For horizontally scrolling lists of items.
+- **Icon:** An inline element for inserting icons with optional text.
-9. **Imposter:** Breaks an element out of its container to cover another.
+- **Imposter:** Breaks an element out of its container to cover another.
-10. **Icon:** An inline element for inserting icons with optional text.

-The Switcher and Grid aren't implemented.
+- **Reel:** For horizontally scrolling lists of items.
+- **Sidebar:** Creates a main content area with a sidebar.
+- **Stack:** Manages vertical spacing between its child elements.
+- **Switcher:** Switches between a horizontal and vertical layout depending on the available space.

+The Grid isn't implemented because can be built with Tamagui components.

 ## Usage